davidg238/sleepy_sensor/README.md

     ```
     The target device is in deep_sleep and thus un-responsive to network traffic.

 13) The gpio trigger is leveraged to wake the application, by raising pin 32 to rail rather than ground.
-The test on `esp32.wakeup_cause` on line 34, rather than measuring the BME280, simply sleeps, giving the Jaguar CLI access to the target.
+The test on `esp32.wakeup_cause` on line 34, rather than measuring the BME280, simply sleeps, giving the Jaguar CLI a window to access the target.
     ```
     ets Jul 29 2019 12:21:46